-- 1. The source gNB-CU-CP sends HANDOVER REQUEST message to the target gNB-CU-CP. - 2-4.
-Bearer context setup procedure is performed as described in Section 8.9.2. - 5.
-The target gNB-CU-CP responds the source gNB-CU-CP with an HANDOVER REQUEST ACKNOWLEDGE message. - 6.
-The F1 UE Context Modification procedure is performed to stop UL data transmission at the gNB-DU and to send the handover command to the UE. - 7-8.
-Bearer context modification procedure (gNB-CU-CP initiated) is performed to enable the gNB-CU-CP to retrieve the PDCP UL/DL status and to exchange data forwarding information for the bearer. - 9.
-The source gNB-CU-CP sends an SN STATUS TRANSFER message to the target gNB-CU-CP. - 10-11.
-Bearer context modification procedure is performed as described in Section 8.9.2. - 12.
-Data Forwarding may be performed from the source gNB-CU-UP to the target gNB-CU-UP. - 13-15.
-Path Switch procedure is performed to update the DL TNL address information for the NG-U towards the core network. - 16.
-The target gNB-CU-CP sends an UE CONTEXT RELEASE message to the source gNB-CU-CP. - 17. and 19.
-Bearer context release procedure is performed. - 18.
-F1 UE context release procedure is performed to release the UE context in the source gNB-DU.
+- 1. The source gNB-CU-CP sends HANDOVER REQUEST message to the target gNB-CU-CP.
+In case of Conditional Handover, the target gNB is regarded as a candidate gNB which is only accessed by the UE when the CHO condition(s) are fulfilled. - 2-4.
+Bearer Context Setup procedure is performed as described in Section 8.9.2. - 5.
+The target gNB-CU-CP responds the source gNB-CU-CP with an HANDOVER REQUEST ACKNOWLEDGE message. - NOTE: In case of Conditional Handover, it is up to target gNB-CU-CP implementation to make sure that the EARLY STATUS TRANSFER information is forwarded to the right gNB-CU-UP (e.g. separate UE-associated signalling connection over Xn interface for each gNB-CU-UP). - 6.
+The F1 UE Context Modification procedure is performed to send the handover command to the UE, and to indicate to stop the data transmission for the UE. - NOTE: In case of DAPS Handover or Conditional Handover, the F1 UE Context Modification procedure in step 6 does not indicate to stop the data transmission for the UE.
+Instead, the F1 DL RRC Message Transfer procedure can be used which carries the handover command to the UE. - 7-8.
+Bearer Context Modification procedure (gNB-CU-CP initiated) is performed to enable the gNB-CU-CP to retrieve the PDCP UL/DL status and to exchange data forwarding information for the bearer. - 9.
+The source gNB-CU-CP sends an SN STATUS TRANSFER message to the target gNB-CU-CP.